ucsb-cs56-projects/cs56-games-battleship/README.md

 * Current version: 2.1
 * Previous versions:
-	* version 1: See "Original developer description"
+	* version 1: See "Original developer description" (see figure 0)
 	* version 2.0: New feature added.
-Player can customize ship sizes in the "against computer" mode through a new window.
-Illegal ship sizes will be reported to the player.
+Player can customize ship sizes in the "against computer" mode through a new window.(see figure 1) Illegal ship sizes will be reported to the player. (see figure 2)
 	* version 2.1: New feature added.
-There will be a hit count under the game board indicating how many pixels on the opponent's ship has the player already hit.
+There will be a hit count under the game board indicating how many pixels on the opponent's ship has the player already hit. (see figure 3)
-	* version 2.1.1: Bug fix on checking ship sizes validity.
+	* <b>version 2.1.1</b>: Bug fix on checking ship sizes validity.
 In version 2.0, if user input is not a number, program will terminate.
-Now fixed.
+Now fixed. (see figure 4)

 * Game description - this Battleship game has 3 modes for user to choose from: hosting a game, joining a game, and playing against a computer.